-Evening grandstand events now include the always popular demolition derbies, tractor and truck pulls, and concerts.
-Smoke, noise and steel always seem to attract fair‐ goers.
+Evening grandstand events now include the always popular demolition derbies, tractor and truck pulls, and autocross races.
+Smoke, noise and steel always attract fairgoers.

 Food, food, and more food!
 This alone is a good reason to take the family out to the fair.
-Deep‐ fried cheese curds, American Dairy Association shakes and malts, brats with sauerkraut, cotton candy, footlong hotdogs are among the carnival and traditional foods available.
+Deep‐ fried cheese curds, American Dairy Association malts, brats with sauerkraut, cotton candy, footlong hotdogs and mini-donuts are among the carnival and traditional foods available.
 Additions in recent years have included Hispanic foods, barbecue and vegetarian options.
 New foods are always an attraction for local food sampling.

 The Beer Garden hosts live entertainment each night.
 Traditional and up‐ and‐ coming bands are included in the mix with many local artists becoming popular.

-Our annual attendance for the 5‐ day fair is around 35,000, with weather playing a huge factor in the fair’s success.
+Our annual attendance for the 5‐ day fair is around 25,000, with weather playing a huge factor in the fair’s success.
 The outlook for fair activities seems positive.
 We are a tradition and have entertainment, fun, and education for all.
-We are truly a family‐ friendly fair, with something for everyone, whether young or old, rural or urban.
+We are truly a family‐friendly fair, with something for everyone, whether young or old, rural or urban.

-Zumbrota celebrated their 150th anniversary as a city in 2006.
+Zumbrota celebrated its 150th anniversary as a city in 2006.
 As a part of that celebration, we hosted the famous Budweiser Clydesdales during our fair that year, culminated with them included in a parade through town and back on the Sunday after our fair.
-In 2011, the fair celebrated its own 150th anniversary.
+In 2011, the Goodhue County Fair celebrated its own 150th anniversary.

-Couples meet at the fair, and recreate the classic story of “Brigadoon”.
+Couples meet at the fair and recreate the classic story of “Brigadoon”.
 The grounds light up like a city for the fair once a year, and then shut down until August rolls around again.
 It’s a tradition begun in infancy, a place for a youngster’s first carnival rides, farm animals, snow cones, and pronto pups.
-The future will bring changes, fairs always evolve.
-We wonder what the changes will be, but we look forward for many more fairs in the years to come.
+The future will bring changes.
+Fairs always evolve.
+We wonder what the changes will be, but we look forward to many more fairs in the years to come.
 Entertainment, fun, and education.
-Built on tradition, but changing for the future.
+Built on tradition but changing for the future.